yaserdemet/reactPorfolio/README.md

-## To make animation writing first import Typewriter from "typewriter-effect"
+## To make animation writing first;
+- import Typewriter from "typewriter-effect"

 ```